RoboBreizh-RoboCup-Home/tablet_pepper/README.md

 ## Deployment

-Under src/dom-robocup-manager/scripts, there is a python script called deploy.py to easily change the ip addresses in the js scripts and move the files to the apps folder
+Under src/dom-robocup-manager/scripts, there is a shell script called deploy.sh to easily change the ip addresses in the js scripts and move the files to the apps folder

 run it with:
 ```
-python deploy.py <robot_ip>
+sh deploy.sh <robot_ip>
 ```

 ## Execution